zfitzgeraldNU/GoodSociety_characterWeb/README.md

 ## Notes for Contributors

+### Character images should be stored in folder titled 'images', character information should be stored in text documents in folder titled 'data'.
+Both folders should be in the same directory as the other scripts.

 ### IMPORTANT
 If using for Good Society, the only things that need to be edited are 'characters.js' and 'connections.js'.
 If you're using this for another system/purpose and want to change the information that appears in the popup box, you'll also need to edit 'popup.js'.